 You’re talking about institutional processes which include the DOD, the defence industry, and Congress.
-When you’re dealing with a large bureaucracy, by its nature those investments are not going to be concentrated.
-That’s just a fact of life.
+When dealing with a large bureaucracy, by its nature, those investments are not going to be concentrated.
+That’s a fact of life.
 If you’re going to put one organization in charge of all of these investments that occur with acquisition, technology, production, and so forth, you would obviously come to a very well defined, definitive plan.
 That’s what businesses do in order to be effective.

 I think the military has made great progress in that area with the JCS and the Goldwater-Nickels Act of 1986.
 All of that shows we have a greater ability to allow one service to take the lead on a capability instead of being redundant; but, there is still that constituency that has to be addressed.
 When you address different political, industry, allied, and military constituencies- all of these agendas end up being part of a compromise which makes acquisition less efficient.
 Ultimately, MDA’s budget was determined by Congress no matter what we or my leadership proposed.

-Where do you think the fascination arises, especially on behalf of Congressmen, with numerical quantities of an instrument, often at the expense of the technological maturity of that instrument?
+Why is there a focus, especially on behalf of Congressmen, with numerical quantities of an instrument, often at the expense of the technological maturity of that instrument?
 In connection with this, what dangers are associated with politicians imposing deadlines based on numerical quantities (as Chuck Hagel’s speech did in 2013 by calling for 14 new GMD deployments by 2017), instead of technological maturity?

 I was not in missile defense in 2013, but had not been out of it for very long either.
 I think the Congressional budgets had shown that the investment and the number of missiles we had supported were affordable, and that was the plan.

 What Hagel was referring to there may have been presented as an objective, but it was actually what the plan was going to be anyway.
-We were working to deploy 44 missiles even before I got to the agency and I can be blamed for some of the delays that occurred because you can have aspirations, and you can have objectives, but you also need heavily funded risk reduction approach.
+We were working to deploy 44 missiles even before I got to the agency and I can be blamed for some of the delays that occurred because you can have aspirations, and you can have objectives, but you also need a heavily funded risk reduction approach.